ideaChenGo/FS2/README.md

    [Button2](https://github.com/LennartHennigs/Button2) Arduino Library to simplify working with buttons.
 It allows you to use callback functions to track single, double, triple and long clicks.

    The camera is a pure WiFi camera so it needs an upload endpoint, made in any language, that takes the POST request and uploads the image responding with the image full URL.
 For an example about this please check the script upload.php in my [repository php-gallery](https://github.com/martinberlin/php-gallery)

+   LAZY to bring together all this?
+   Just ask and I will post somewhere a download link with the compiled binary file!

 ### config.json